aesara-devs/aesara/doc/library/tensor/basic.rst

     :param x: tensor that has the same shape as output
     :param dtype: data-type, optional
-                  By default, it will be x.dtype.
+                  By default, it will be `x.dtype`.

-    Returns a tensor the shape of x filled with ones of the type of dtype.
+    Returns a tensor the shape of `x` filled with ones of the type of `dtype`.

 .. function:: zeros(shape, dtype=None)

     :param shape: a tuple/list of scalar with the shape information.
     :param dtype: the dtype of the new tensor.
-If None, will use floatX.
+If ``None``, will use ``"floatX"``.

-    Returns a tensor filled with 0s of the provided shape.
+    Returns a tensor filled with zeros of the provided shape.

 .. function:: ones(shape, dtype=None)

     :param shape: a tuple/list of scalar with the shape information.
     :param dtype: the dtype of the new tensor.
-If None, will use floatX.
+If ``None``, will use ``"floatX"``.

-    Returns a tensor filled with 1s of the provided shape.
+    Returns a tensor filled with ones of the provided shape.

 .. function:: fill(a,b)

     :param a: tensor that has same shape as output
-    :param b: aesara scalar or value with which you want to fill the output
+    :param b: Aesara scalar or value with which you want to fill the output

-    Create a matrix by filling the shape of `a` with `b`
+    Create a matrix by filling the shape of `a` with `b`.

 .. function:: alloc(value, *shape)